thinkshout/thinkshout/blog/_posts/2014-10-20-dynamic-menu-generation-using-pure-liquid.md

 Generating the parent page link is straightforward since you already have the ```base_url``` and know the name of the file will be ```index.html```, so I'll spare you the walkthrough.

 ##Roundup
 Although Jekyll is a static site generator, you have all you need when the site is being built to achieve dynamically generated menus without writing a custom plugin.
-Although it requires some leg-work up front, this solution allows a CMS-like user experience for content managers without the overhead of the CMS.
-For more on how Feeding Texas is using their Jekyll site in production, check out my last post: [Success Building CMS-less Production Sites with Jekyll](http://thinkshout.com/blog/2014/10/success-building-cmsless-production-sites-with-jekyll).
+Although it requires some leg-work up front, this solution allows a CMS-like user experience for content managers without the performace overhead of the CMS.

+That said, after building a dynamic menu system for a platform that does not include one, I'll never take the ease and value of Drupal's menu system for granted again.

 [1]: http://christianspecht.de/2014/06/18/building-a-pseudo-dynamic-tree-menu-with-jekyll/
 [2]: http://www.tournemille.com/blog/How-to-create-data-driven-navigation-in-Jekyll/